Home » Why Do Parrots Regurgitate Their Food?

 The male partner will get food for everyone, including the hen and chicks.

-Aside from feeding themselves, female parrots regurgitate to feed chicks once they hatch.
+Aside from feeding themselves, females regurgitate to feed chicks once they hatch.
 Once the chicks hatch, both parents take it upon themselves to find sustenance.

 The baby parrots won’t be able to fly for 4-6 weeks.
 Both parents will regurgitate food coated in crop milk for their offspring during this developmental stage.